wirehead/gatsby-starter-wirehead-tree/README.md

     └── README.md

 1.  **`/node_modules`**: This directory contains all of the modules of code that your project depends on (npm packages) are automatically installed.

+2.  **`/content`**: This directory contains the mainline content of your site, structured as markdown.
+There's a set of samples here

 2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.